 Like many travellers, I first fell for Thailand on a gap year.
 Backpacking between Phuket, Koh Samui and Koh Phi-Phi, I was bewitched by the postcard-perfect beaches (we still sent postcards back then), delicious, fiery cuisine and friendly, laid-back vibes.
 Nostalgic memories have inspired my wife and me to return to the ‘Land of Smiles’ for another island-hopping adventure.
+We think Thailand is one of the best destinations in the world for an island honeymoon, so follow us as we introduce you to some of the most romantic islands in all of Asia!

 Related article: Thailand insider guide: Phuket’s top beaches